 - The bacterium L. pneumophila was first identified in 1977, as the cause of an outbreak of severe pneumonia in a convention centre in the USA in 1976.

 - The most common form of transmission of Legionella is inhalation of contaminated aerosols produced in conjunction with water sprays, jets or mists.
-Infection can also occur by aspiration of contaminated water particularly in susceptible hospital patients.
+Infection can also occur by aspiration of contaminated water or ice, particularly in susceptible hospital patients.

 - Death occurs through progressive pneumonia with respiratory failure and/or shock and multi-organ failure.